Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 >
 > still before your gift of self
 > for the presence you present
-> heae the ancient image speak,
+> hear the ancient image speak,
 > stand on holy ground.
 >
 > Remembering that barefoot